Spanish-suited playing cards: Description

 The Spanish suits closely resemble Italian-suited cards as both were derived from the "Moorish-styled" cards.
-The four suits are bastos (clubs), oros (literally "golds", that is, golden coins), copas (cups) and espadas (swords).
+The four suits are oros (literally "golds", that is, golden coins), copas (cups) espadas (swords) and bastos (clubs),.
 Unlike the suits found in northern Italy, Spanish swords are straight and the clubs resemble knobbly cudgels instead of ceremonial batons.
 Swords and clubs also do not intersect (except in the 3 of clubs card).
 Two surviving early decks did have intersecting clubs and swords as in Italian or Mamluk cards.
 The Spanish may have separated the pips in the 15th century to make them more easily distinguishable (some export cards kept the intersecting pips, such as the Portuguese deck).
 Each card has an outline frame to distinguish the suit without showing all of your cards: The cups have one interruption, the swords two, the clubs three, and the coins none.
 This mark is called "la pinta" and gave rise to the expression: le conocí por la pinta ("I knew him by his markings").
 La pinta first appeared around the mid-17th century.
 Like the Italian-suited tarot, the deck is used for both game playing and cartomancy.
 The Spanish deck has been widely considered to be part of the occult in many Hispanic American countries, yet they continue to be used widely for card games and gambling, especially in Spain.

 The three face cards of each suit have pictures similar to the jack, queen, and king in the French deck, and rank identically.
 They are the sota, which is similar to the jack/knave and generally depicts a page or squire, the caballo (knight, literally "horse"), and the rey (king) respectively.
 There are instances of historical decks having both caballo and reina (queen), the caballo being of lower value than queen.
 These decks have no numbers in the figure values, not even letters as in the French deck.
 Reversible face cards exist but are not popular.
 It is also possible to find 52-card French decks with Spanish pictures.
 These have English corner indices which means the Knight will have the Queen's "Q" index.